 Are you aware that much of my business comes from referrals?
 Because of this, I am reaching out for help.

-I was wondering if you would be kind enough to pass on a name or two of people who might need entertainment.
-People that organize events that could use my service.
+Would you be kind enough to pass on the names of one or two people who might need entertainment?
+People who organize events could use my service.

 Thanks for your help.